ChristopheDeBeule/snippets/Jira <> Jira Cloud sub-task sync /README.md

 #### [Jira onPrem](https://docs.exalate.com/docs/how-to-sync-tasks-and-subtasks-in-jira-on-premise)

-In Jira onPrem this needs a bit more off attention.
+In Jira onPrem this needs a bit more attention.

 Even if you create an ordinary [trigger](https://docs.exalate.com/docs/triggers-in-exalate) when a new sub-task is created it could be that the parentId field is not updated on the sub-task.

-Meaning the sub-task will be created on the remote site but it will be created as a Task or other issue typ (depending what your default issue Type is).
+Meaning the sub-task will be created on the remote site but it will be created as a Task or other issue type (depending what your default issue Type is).

 So we have to delay this process, the way you can do this is as follows.